Jordan Lake Christmas Bird Count

 New Hope Audubon sponsors the Jordan Lake Christmas Bird Count (CBC) each year in collaboration with the National Audubon Society, in a count circle centered in the area of Jordan Lake in Chatham County (count circle map).
 The count is done on one designated day, often starting early in the morning, lasting 6 or more hours, and is restricted to the designated count circle.
 We try to count every individual bird of every species we encounter, seen or heard.

 If you are relatively new to birding, you might consider going on one of our New Hope Audubon bird walks (5 or more per month) to build up your skills in a relaxed and friendly atmosphere with supportive local experts.
 See our web calendar or upcoming events on our home page.
 That said, we encourage participants of all stripes—beginners and experts, young and old.
 If you have never counted before, we will team you up with more experienced people.
 Please note that some coverage areas do require hiking, sometimes for considerable distances over uneven terrain.

 For a close-up look at our past results, last year’s compiler’s notes, and a summary of our cumulative data since 1977, see the ‘Historical Information’ section below.

 NEW: Visit our new Bird Count Charts page to explore our historical data going back to 1977 for both our Spring and Christmas Bird Counts.
 On this page you may generate graphs of the abundance of individual bird species over time, and you may also download spreadsheets of the cumulative data.

-After the count, you may submit your count data to Norm Budnitz, our Count Compiler.
-The following forms may be sent to Norm either by email: email@example.com (Excel format) or as hard copies (PDF format, address on form).
+The following forms may be sent to Norm either by email: email@example.com (Excel format) or as hard copies (PDF format, note my new address on form).
 Note that the count forms have been formatted to print out on letter-sized paper in landscape orientation:

 - Christmas Count checklist for electronic entry and submission as an Excel file